Joel-Hudgens/ProgrammingLanguage/README.md

 First, there is a lexer.
 A lexer breaks down a program into the smallest possible pieces that have semantic meaning.
 This is called tokenizing.

-Next, we use the rules of Context Free Grammars to create a parse tree.
-This is done using FIRST and FOLLOW sets.
-This is a common technique used in parsing theory.
+Next, we use the rules of Context Free Grammars to create a parse tree from our tokens.
+This is done using FIRST and FOLLOW sets which is a common technique used in parsing theory.

-Lastly, we create a Directed Cyclic Graoh of instructions (the intermediate representation of our program).
+Lastly, we create a Directed Cyclic Graph of instructions (the intermediate representation of our program).